Mäñgılık El Triumphal Arch

-Mäñgilik El (Мәңгілік ел, lit.
+Mäñgılık El (Мәңгілік ел, lit.
 'Eternal Nation') is a 20-meter-tall triumphal arch located in Astana, Kazakhstan.
 The monument was inaugurated on 16 December 2011, marking the 20th anniversary of Kazakhstan’s independence.
 It was initiated by the country’s first president, Nursultan Nazarbayev.

 Design and symbolism

 The arch is exactly 20 meters high, symbolizing 20 years of independence.
-It was designed by Sagyndyk Dzhambulatov and architect Kanat Kurganov.
+It was designed by Sağyndyq Jambulatov and architect Kanat Kurganov.

 The exterior of the arch is finished with granite and marble.
 Visitors can access an observation platform at the top by means of a spiral staircase.

 The monument features four sculptural figures at its base: an Elder (symbolizing wisdom), a Mother-Woman (representing kindness), a traditional Kazakh warrior, and a modern soldier.
 The sides of the arch are decorated with national ornaments.
 State symbols including the national emblem and flag appear at the top of the structure.

-Symbolic elements include the Tay-Kazan—a cauldron placed on each side, representing unity and hospitality—and the Qalkan (shield), a traditional Kazakh weapon, installed at the apex to signify defense and resilience.
+Symbolic elements include the Tay-Kazan—a cauldron placed on each side, representing unity and hospitality—and the Qalqan (shield), a traditional Kazakh weapon, installed at the apex to signify defense and resilience.